Qualys/Custom-Assessment-and-Remediation-Script-Library/Linux/Shell/Check Splunk Configuration and Version/readme.md

-The script will check for the server configuration and application version.
+Use this script to check for the server configuration and application version.